-Let's take a look at what has already opened at Disney World, Universal, SeaWorld and the other parks in 2016 and get an idea of what lies ahead in 2017.
+Let's take a look at what has already opened at Disney World, Universal, SeaWorld and the other parks in 2016.
+You can see what's coming to Disney World and Universal here.

 What Opened at Disney World & Universal in 2016